abhyudaya3/abhyudaya3/README.md

 - 👋 Hi, I’m @abhyudaya3
-- 👀 I’m interested in WebDev
+- 👀 I’m interested in WebDev and Maching Learning
-- 🌱 I’m currently learning MERN stack

 <!---
 abhyudaya3/abhyudaya3 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.